-Yes - you are now able to amend your application form once it has been submitted.
+Yes - you are able to amend your application form for a short time once it has been submitted.
 This is to ensure that you are happy with your selected preferences before an offer of accommodation is sent to you.
 Please note you will be unable to edit your application once room allocations commence between June - September.

-Unfortunately, we cannot change any details that you provided to UCAS/QMUL’s Admissions and Recruitment Office.
-You will need to officially change your details via www.ucas.com and you will also have to check that your details have been updated with QMUL’s Admissions and Recruitment Office.
+Unfortunately, we cannot change any details that you provided to UCAS/Queen Mary’s Admissions and Recruitment Office.
+You will need to officially change your details via ucas.com and you will also have to check that your details have been updated with Queen Mary’s Admissions and Recruitment Office.
 If you have changed your parental home address from the one that is on your UCAS/direct university application, in order for your accommodation application to be reviewed you will also be required to provide Housing Services with:

 Once the necessary documentation is received your application will be reviewed.

-QMUL student accommodation is oversubscribed and whilst you are asked to prioritise your preferences, no guarantees are made.
-All allocations are made at the sole discretion of the College.
+Queen Mary student accommodation is oversubscribed and whilst you are asked to prioritise your preferences, no guarantees are made.
+All allocations are made at the sole discretion of the university.
 Please note that if you reject your offer of accommodation your application will be placed on a wait list until all other unallocated students have been made an offer, so we cannot guarantee that you will receive another offer of a room in halls.

-The deposit payment (£350.00) is due by the deadline date on your online accommodation offer.
+The advance rent payment (£400.00) is due by the deadline date on your online accommodation offer.
 You will be required to pay by credit or debit card, at the same time that you accept your housing offer online.
 If you are unable to do this, please contact Housing Services for further instructions.

 We can only release you from your rent liability if we manage to re-let your room to another eligible student.

 Yes.
 We have many years of experience in helping students find suitable private accommodation.
 The section contains a full set of guidance notes.
-There is also an online property search facility and we have an where students can advertise vacancies for co-sharers.
+There is also an online property search facility, and a Student Share Messageboard where students can advertise vacancies for co-sharers.

 Due to the Data Protection Act 1998 the University cannot provide you with the details of your new flat/house mates.
 However, many students visit social networking sites such as Facebook to make contact with other people who will be living in their area.